jdg71nl/jifdb/README.md

 # Jifdb

-`Jifdb` is a Promise based JSON.file Database for Node.js applications - a minimal CommonJS module using JSON-file storage and CRUD (Create, Read, Update, Delete) accessors.
+`Jifdb` is a synchronous JSON.file-based Database for Node.js applications - a minimal CommonJS module using JSON-file storage and CRUD (Create, Read, Update, Delete) accessors.

 _Please note(!):_